shekhargulati/good-docker-resources/README.md

 15. ​:memo: [Managing Secrets in Docker Swarm](https://semaphoreci.com/community/tutorials/managing-secrets-in-docker-swarm): An in-depth tutorial on how secret management works with Docker Swarm.

-16. ​:note:​ [Automating Jenkins Docker Setup](https://technologyconversations.com/2017/06/16/automating-jenkins-docker-setup/): This post will help you automate Jenkins setup by automatically installing plugins from a text file.
+16. ​:memo:​ [Automating Jenkins Docker Setup](https://technologyconversations.com/2017/06/16/automating-jenkins-docker-setup/): This post will help you automate Jenkins setup by automatically installing plugins from a text file.
 Good post to learn how to automate Jenkins itself.

     ​

 ## Legends

-* ​:memo: - a text resource — blog/article/tutorial
+* ​:memo:​ - a text resource — blog/article/tutorial
 * ​:video_camera: - a video resource